https://www.humantruth.info/south_africa.html

 Health:

 South Africa has some poor policies and cultural issues which cause some public health problems.
-S. Africa comes in the best 20 in its suicide rate33 (amongst the lowest in Africa).
-It does better than average in its fertility rate14, its food aid and health contributions and WHO compliance34 (the lowest in Africa) and in its smoking rate35 (but bad for Africa).
+S. Africa comes in the best 20 for its suicide rate33 (amongst the lowest in Africa).
+It does better than average when it comes to its fertility rate14, its food aid and health contributions and WHO compliance34 (the lowest in Africa), its smoking rate35 (but high for Africa) and in the prevalence of overweight adults36 (but bad for Africa).
 But, things could still be better.
-S. Africa does worse than average in its adolescent birth rate36 (still good for Africa), its alcohol consumption rate37 and in its average life expectancy11.
-And finally, it falls into the worst 20 in its immunizations take-up38.
-The number of overweight adults has increased by 14% over the last 40 years.
+S. Africa does worse than average when it comes to its adolescent birth rate37 (still low for Africa), its alcohol consumption rate38 and in its average life expectancy11.
+And finally, it falls into the worst-performing 20 for its immunizations take-up39.
+The prevalence of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in South Africa improved by just +2.8yrs in the 30 years from 1990, significantly less than almost everywhere else in the world.
 South Africa's peak fertility rate was 6.16 in 1960.Life Expectancy Higher is better11 | ||

 ---|---|---|